 Applicants must agree to the following post-project completion requirements to execute a Grant Agreement: Grant recipients are expected to maintain documentation related to the AMMP-funded project.
 Grant recipients may be required to report on project outcomes achieved for a period of five years after project completion to CDFA and other relevant agencies.
-Project emissions reductions determination and reporting must be consistent with guidelines provided in the requirements for Project Outcome Reporting in the CARB Funding Guidelines.
 The data to be reported may include, but may not be limited to:

-- Weeks per year livestock spent at pasture before and during reporting period. - Confirmation that solid separation or dry scrape technology is operational and being utilized.
+• Weeks per year livestock spent at pasture before and during reporting period.

+• Confirmation that solid separation or dry scrape technology is operational and being utilized.